Bingoborbturbo/Final-Group-Project-CMPM-35/README.md

 Jonathan Palafox

 Our scene includes:
-* moving scene
-* some orbit camera controls (moving scene restricts orbit controls)
+* orbit camera controls
 * sprites
 * a water plane that looks more like a mirror
 * background
-* objects with corresponding materials
+* objects with corresponding materials (pepsi and porygon eyes)